About cookies on this site

 #3.
 You can insert a variable in Custom HTML tag or Custom JavaScript variable by surrounding it with {{ }}

 This one is related to tip #1, where all variables in the interface are surrounded by double curly brackets.
 Custom scripts are also no exception.
 I have used this technique in multiple GTM recipes and blog posts, such as How To Transfer UTM From One page To Another.
-Remember, if you see a script in GTM which contains {{something like this}}, then you’ve just found an inserted variable.
+Remember, if you see a script in GTM that contains {{something like this}}, then you’ve just found an inserted variable.

 What if I change variable’s name (in its settings)?
 Do I have to manually check all tracking scripts within the container and change the names there as well?

 I believe that some of my readers can relate to this question.
-Fortunately, GTM got you covered and I’ve explained the solution in the next tip.
+Fortunately, GTM got you covered, and I’ve explained the solution in the next tip.

 #4.
-If you change variable’s name, GTM will find all references to it (within a container) and rename them as well
+If you change the variable’s name, GTM will find all references to it (within a container) and rename them as well

 Normally, you’d have to:

-- Change the name in variable’s settings
+• Change the name in the variable’s settings

-- Then search in every corner of GTM container and manually change names of that {{inserted variable}}
+• Then search in every corner of GTM container and manually change names of that {{inserted variable}}

-This is another feature which prevents marketers and analysts from making stupid mistakes.
+This is another feature that prevents marketers and analysts from making stupid mistakes.
 If you have inserted a variable ANYWHERE in the container (say, in a tag) but that variable is nowhere to be found in Variables section of your GTM account, you’ll get an error once you hit the Preview or Publish buttons.

-The error is pretty informative therefore you’ll be able to solve it fast.
+The error is pretty informative; therefore, you’ll be able to solve it fast.

 #6.
 Yes, you can use a variable within a variable